 The test

-If steps 1 through 5 take more than fifteen minutes total, your strategy is not connected to your execution.
+If the five steps take you more than fifteen minutes total, your strategy is not connected to your execution.
 It is connected to your slide template.
+The chain exists in narration only.
+Somebody, somewhere, can tell you a story about how the work ladders up to the bet.
+Nobody can show you.

 What the test actually measures

-It measures whether the strategy graph exists as data or as narrative.
+The test measures whether the strategy graph exists as data or as narrative.
 Most companies have it as narrative — a story leadership tells in QBRs and town halls, reconstructed each time from memory and screenshots.
-Narrative breaks when the storyteller is unavailable, when the audience grows past the room, and when the work shifts faster than the next telling.
+Narrative is a beautiful artifact when it's well told.
+It also breaks the moment the storyteller is unavailable, the audience grows past a single room, or the underlying work shifts faster than the next telling.

 The four failure modes you'll discover

-- Everything traces cleanly.
+The fourth mode is everything traces cleanly.
 You're in the top decile and you already know it.
+You're probably also not the audience for this essay.

 What a passing test looks like